BethanyJep/blog-starter-bee/content/blog/personal/welcome.md

 Somewhere in between the 2020 pandemic, I created a mission: **recreating stories, enhancing lives,** that has led me here.
 From my mission, I want to transform individual stories.
 I would love to be able to transform and improve anyone's life around me.
 It may seem wide but let me explain.

 > recreating stories, enhancing lives.
-Mission

 From a young age, I have always loved exploring different aspects of life.
 For instance, in my early pre-teens I competed in our school's athletics games, occasionally tested my knitting and painting skills, became a pro at Scrabble, and at one time hoped I would become a champion table tennis player.
 I shifted from hobby to hobby and never settled.
 Growing up, it stuck with me.